kamalbuilds/lumina/README.md

 ## 🎯 Project Overview

-StellarVault is an AI-powered platform for tokenizing Real-World Assets (RWAs) on the Stellar blockchain.
+Lumina is an AI-powered platform for tokenizing Real-World Assets (RWAs) on the Stellar blockchain.
 The platform combines cutting-edge AI technology with Stellar's efficient blockchain infrastructure to create a seamless, compliant, and intelligent asset tokenization ecosystem.

 ### 🏆 Key Achievements
 - **Target Market**: $16T RWA tokenization opportunity by 2030